Perfectdotexe/BitByByte-File-Pumper/README.md

 <b>Coded line by line, didn't use any IDE that creates the GUI.</b>

 Revisiting a classic tool, the file pumper!
 For educational uses only!
-Increases the size of a file by adding null hexadecimal values (00) to the end depending on the amount the user wants in KB, MB, GB, or TB.
+Increases the size of a file by adding null hexadecimal value(s) (00) to the end depending on the amount the user wants in KB, MB, GB, or TB.